Neurodiversity? What and Why?

 Online activity club for young adults with diverse needs and challenges.

-And please don’t forget to gift a copy of the Not That Different Comic book to a child in your life .
+And please don’t forget to gift a copy of our globally acclaimed books to a child in your life-Not That Different Comic book on Autism and Extra on Down Syndrome.